sape-ru/enterprise-exception/README.md

 1. Your base exception class must extend [CustomizableException](src/CustomizableException/CustomizableException.php).
 1. All the classes you want customizable exceptions for must extend your base exception class (previously mentioned).
-1. You must redefine the **EXCEPTIONS_PROPERTIES** constant array in each class you want customize exceptions for.
+1. You must redefine **EXCEPTIONS_PROPERTIES** constant array in each class you want customize exceptions for.
 See the array PHPDoc for possible keys.
 1. At this moment you must throw your exceptions with a new constructor signature: an exception code must be the first parameter (obligatory).
 If the first parameter is _not_ numeric/specified then the customization config will be ignored.